The Dancing House is a modern building from the end of 20 century which symbolises a dancing couple – Fred Astair & Ginger Rogers.

 Trams 22, 9 also stop at ‘Narodni Divadlo’ and you can take a slightly longer walk (about 7-8 minutes) along the river bank to see the building.

 The drinks are quite pricey, expect to pay 95 KCZ for beer or speciality coffee and about 80 KCZ for soft drinks and regular coffee.
-Coctails, wine and other alcohol starts from 160 KCZ.
+Cocktails, wine and other alcohol start from 160 KCZ, which is much higher than the average prices for drinks in Prague.

 How long do you need for your visit